javiermateos/stellar-simulator/README.md

 ## Description

-The simulator process is the main process and who is responsible to manage shared resources and coordinate the components in the simulation.
+The simulator process is the main process which is responsible to manage shared resources and coordinate the components in the simulation.
 Indeed, he establishes the arrival of a new turn.
 It will generate a leader process for each team.
 They will be responsible to coordinate and manage their spaceships.